 Starter NPC: Kithvalio in Western Adoulin (Pioneers Coalition)

 To begin, players must be level 99 and complete the quest provided by Kithvalio.
-Once unlocked, players can enter the Mog Garden through the door in the Celennia Memorial Library (
+Once unlocked, players can enter the Mog Garden by speaking with Westcolina in Western Adoulin (

 There are 5 primary types of harvests in the Mog Garden: